Other Vehicle Registrations in Kentucky

-When it comes to off-road vehicles in Kentucky, i.e., vehicles you aren't supposed to have on the road, you don't need to worry about registering them.
-Depending on the vehicle, however, you may still need to title it.
+When it comes to off-road vehicles (ORV) in Kentucky, you don't need to worry about registering them, since they won't be operated on public roads and highways.
+Depending on the type of off-road vehicle, however, you may still need to have it titled.

 Snowmobiles, on the other hand, don't need to be registered or titled.
 Of course, it's best to get a title from the dealer or individual if you ever plan to sell the snowmobile.
 In other words, it's best to make sure you can prove the snowmobile is yours.

 You must be 16 years old or older to operate an ATV with more than 90 ccs.
 If you are younger than 16 years old you may not operate an ATV unless you have parental supervision.
 You must be 12 years old or older to operate an ATV with more than 70 ccs.

 You are not permitted to operate your ATV on a public highway unless: